Zenchiyu/data-collection-world-model/README.md

 The code is originally from a private git branch leading to the [DIAMOND](https://github.com/eloialonso/diamond) project, made by [Eloi Alonso](https://eloialonso.github.io) and [Vincent Micheli](https://vmicheli.github.io) and was modified by [Stéphane Nguyen](https://zenchiyu.github.io).

 Modifications include
-- Removed RL agent and world model.
+- We removed the RL agent and world model.
 PyTorch models are no longer used in the data collection.
 - Renamed:
   - `trainer` to `collector`, as there are no PyTorch models to train.
-  - `play` to `explore` and game to `visualizer`, as we can no longer play inside the world model.
+  - `play` to `explore` and `game` to `visualizer`, as we can no longer play inside the world model.
-- We can now retrieve the Crafter terrain.
+- We can now retrieve the Crafter terrain (code inspired by [`run_terrain.py` from Crafter](https://github.com/danijar/crafter/blob/e04542a2159f1aad3d4c5ad52e8185717380ee3a/crafter/run_terrain.py)).
 For a vectorized gymnasium environment `env`, we need to use `env.unwrapped.call("get_map", episode=ep)`.
-- We can now to visualize some agent trajectories in `trajectories.py` (WIP).
+- We can now visualize some agent trajectories in `trajectories.py` (WIP).

 ## BibTeX

-If you find this code useful, please use the following reference, as it is a work resulting from the [DIAMOND](https://github.com/eloialonso/iris) project:
+If you find this code useful, please use the following reference, as it is a work resulting from the [IRIS](https://github.com/eloialonso/iris) project:

 ```
 @article{iris2022,